mikerochip/ergonomic-cpp/README.md

 ## Windows Prerequisites

-### Warnings

-* You can't open just any command prompt to access C++ tools with MSVC.
-You'll need to open a "Developer Command Prompt" instead.
-* As of this writing (Mar 13 2022), Visual Studio 2022 (VS 17) doesn't work.
-The OpenSSL package (a dependency of POCO) doesn't have prebuilt binaries for VS 17.
-Building OpenSSL from source fails because its Conan recipe uses NMake, and there's a (Conan?) bug where it picks the x86 version of NMake even when the target arch is x86_64.

 ### Visual Studio 2019 (MSVC 16)

 1. Download the Visual Studio 2019 Build Tools installer with [this link](https://aka.ms/vs/16/release/vs_BuildTools.exe)